 Future Development: SR 54 West is first and foremost a transportation corridor.
 The efficient flow of traffic must be maintained.
 High intensity nonresidential uses should be targeted to the major intersection with Tyrone Road and SR 54 West.
-As one moves away from this node, the intensity of nonresidential development should decrease.
-The goals of the SR 54 West Overlay District are: (1) to maintain the efficient traffic flow of SR 54 West as the County's only major east-west thoroughfare; (2) to maintain a non-urban separation between Fayetteville and Peachtree City; and (3) to protect existing and future residential areas in the SR 54 West Corridor.
+As one moves away from this commercial node, the intensity of nonresidential development should decrease.
+The goals of the SR 54 West Overlay District are: (1) to maintain the efficient traffic flow of SR 54 West as the County's only major east-west thoroughfare; (2) to maintain the aesthetic character between Fayetteville and Peachtree City; and (3) to protect existing and future residential areas in the SR 54 West Corridor.

 If lots which front on SR 54 West are allowed to change from a residential use to a nonresidential use, care must be taken to protect existing or future residential property.
-This can be accomplished by requiring enhanced landscaping, buffers and berms to protect these residential areas.
+This can be accomplished by requiring enhanced landscaping, buffers and berms to protect these residential areas as conditions of rezoning.

-Recommendations: The intent of the SR 54 West Overlay District is to offer existing tracts of five +/- acres the option to convert to office uses.
-Outside of the commercial designation at Tyrone Road and the commercial and office-institutional designation at Sumner Road (south), these parcels would be considered for the Office-Institutional Zoning District.
+Nonresidential Recommendations: The nonresidential intent of the SR 54 West Overlay District is to allow office and low intensity business uses.
+Outside of the commercial designation at Tyrone Road consideration for the Office-Institutional Zoning District may be given.
+It is recommended that a Special Development District be created for SR 54 West to allow and regulate expanded uses in the Office-Institutional zoning district only on SR 54 West.
 Conditions should be placed on property at the time of rezoning to address unique situations.